 The dynamics of structural connections in buildings led Rob to investigate the existence of thermal bridging in commercial construction.
-In 2012, prior to leaving Fabreeka, he developed the first structural thermal break material for steel framing connections offered in North America, Fabreeka-TIM®.
+In 2012, prior to leaving Fabreeka, he developed the first structural thermal break material for bolted, steel connections offered in North America, Fabreeka-TIM®.

 He has a keen interest in thermal modeling and hygrothermal analysis which look at the effects of thermal bridging due to heat and air movement in building wall and roof assemblies.
-His goal is to help keep the heat in and push the dew point out by developing thermal bridging solutions that create a more efficient thermal envelope.
+His goal is to help keep the heat in and push the dew point out by developing thermal bridging solutions that create a more energy efficient thermal envelope.

 Rob enjoys helping others and giving back to his community and has been a member of his local Lions Club for over ten years.